-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Gencor Industries, Inc. as of September 30, 2015 and 2014, and the consolidated results of its operations, changes in shareholders' equity, and its cash flows for each of the years in the two-year period ended September 30, 2015 in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Gencor Industries, Inc. as of September 30, 2016 and 2015, and the consolidated results of its operations, changes in shareholders' equity, and its cash flows for each of the years in the two-year period ended September 30, 2016 in conformity with accounting principles generally accepted in the United States of America.
+Also, in our opinion, Gencor Industries, Inc. maintained, in all material respects, effective internal control over financial reporting as of September 30, 2016, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").